ransome1/sleek/README.md

 ### ❤️ Sponsor sleek
 Pushing sleek to the Apple and Microsoft app stores creates annual costs.
 You can help covering these by [sponsoring the project](https://github.com/sponsors/ransome1).

-### 👩🏾‍💻 Become a contributer
+### 👩🏾‍💻 This project needs your support
-We're actively inviting passionate contributors skilled in `React`, `TypeScript`, `Electron`, and `Jest/Playwright` to join our collaborative effort.
+sleek's backlog is becoming increasingly populated, yet our capacity remains limited.
+If you are skilled in `React`, `TypeScript`, `Electron`, or `Jest/Playwright` you can support this project.
+Here you'll find our backlog: https://github.com/users/ransome1/projects/3.
+For those interested, [we've updated our contribution guidelines](https://github.com/ransome1/sleek/wiki/Contributing-Guidelines).
 The `develop` branch reflects the most recent progress.
-Here you'll find our roadmap: https://github.com/users/ransome1/projects/3.
-For those interested, [we've updated our contribution guidelines](https://github.com/ransome1/sleek/wiki/Contributing-Guidelines).

 ### Get sleek from Apple Mac App Store
 <a href="https://apps.apple.com/us/app/sleek-todo-manager/id1614704209" target="blank"><img src='assets/store_badges/Download_on_the_Mac_App_Store.png' alt='Get sleek from Apple Mac App Store' width='180'/></a>